makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

 * our representations with a hierarchical encoder based on transformer
   * we extend two well-known pre-training objectives
   * Pre-training is performed on OpenSubtitles
-    * a large corpus of spoken dialog containing over 2.3 billion of tokens.
-We
+    * a large corpus of spoken dialog containing over 2.3 billion of tokens
   * competitive results with consistently fewer parameters compared to SOTA
   * hierarchical encoders are important for both pre-training and fine-tuning